Patria AMV: Service

+Polish service

-The Polish Army has ordered 690 vehicles in 2003, including 313 AMVs with the Italian Oto Melara 30 mm Hitfist-30P turret and 377 AMVs in various other configurations to be delivered between 2004 and 2013.
+The Polish Army has ordered 690 vehicles in 2003, including 313 AMVs with the Italian Oto Melara 30 mm Hitfist-30P turret and 377 AMVs in "base" configuration to by converted in Poland to other various configurations be delivered between 2004 and 2013.
 Some of the Polish vehicles were deployed in Afghanistan.
 The Polish vehicles are known as KTO Rosomak ("wolverine") in Polish Army service.
 In 2013 the Polish army ordered 307 more vehicles, including 122 AMVs and 80 mortars, totaling 997 units making Poland the largest operator by a fair margin.
-The Vehicles are built in Poland under the licence.
+The Vehicles are built in Poland under licence.
 In 2017 Polish Ministry of Defence said that production of KTO Rosomak is now 100% based in Poland.

+Finnish service

-The Finnish Army has ordered 24 AMVs fitted with the AMOS mortar system and 62 AMVs fitted with Protector (RWS) remote weapon system for the .50 M2HB QCB heavy machine gun or the GMG grenade machine gun.
+The Finnish Army has ordered 24 AMVs fitted with the AMOS mortar system and 62 AMVs fitted with Protector (RWS) remote weapon system for the 12.7 mm M2HB QCB heavy machine gun or the GMG grenade machine gun.
 The standard version is known as XA-360 in Finnish Army service, while the AMOS version is known as XA-361.

+Slovenian service

 In June 2006, the Slovenian Ministry of Defence declared that the Patria AMV would be the new armoured fighting vehicle of the Slovenian Armed Forces.
-Patria will supply 135 vehicles, some equipped with the NEMO mortar, some with Elbit 30 mm remote controlled weapon station and the rest with Kongsberg Protector turrets.
+Patria will supply 100 vehicles, some equipped with the NEMO mortar, some with Elbit 30 mm remote controlled weapon station and the rest with Kongsberg Protector turrets.
 Allegations in the Finnish media that Patria used bribery to secure the Slovenian contract led to a scandal and a criminal investigation in Finland and may have contributed to the defeat of Prime Minister Janez Janša in the 2008 Slovenian parliamentary elections.
-Due to the financial crisis, the defence budget was cut several times.
+Due to the 2008 financial crisis, the defence budget was cut several times.
 At first, the contract to supply 135 vehicles should have been amended to have less vehicles with better armament.
 Later on, the defence ministry suffered from even bigger financial cuts.
 In 2012, the Defence Minister announced the termination of the contract, by which time 30 vehicles had been received.

-More armored vehicles and higher calibre weapons are to be bought in the mid-term future.
+South African service

-In May 2007, the South African Denel Land Systems was awarded a contract to build an improved version of the AMV, with a high level of ballistic and mine protection for the South African National Defence Force.
+In May 2007, the South African Denel Land Systems was awarded a contract to build an improved version of the AMV, with a high level of ballistic and mine protection for the South African National Defence Force (SANDF).
 The AMV will replace South-African Ratels as part of the "Project Hoefyster" (Horseshoe).
 Five different versions are included: Command, Mortar, Missile, Section and Fire Support vehicles.
-In November 2013, Denel Land Systems and Patria announced that they have signed an agreement regarding Patria AMV 8×8 armoured wheeled vehicle serial production and delivery to South Africa.
-The agreement includes 238 vehicles, out of which 5 pre-series vehicles have already been delivered during the development phase.
+In November 2013, Denel Land Systems and Patria announced an agreement regarding Patria AMV 8×8 armoured wheeled vehicle serial production and delivery to South Africa.
+The agreement includes 238 vehicles, with 5 pre-series vehicles delivered during the development phase.
+In 2023, the SANDF was still in possession of 4 of the 5 original pre-production vehicles, but had not actually accepted them into service.
+The remainder of the order remained unfilled due to Denel's financial difficulties.